sunholo-data/emissary/README.md

 ## Development setup

-The below commands will enable the required services:
+The below commands will enable the required services, assuming they are installed as above.

 - Node.js frontend
 - Python backend
-- [optional] Firebase services locally via emulators
+- Firebase services locally via emulators
 - [optional] Your own Firestore project in the cloud.

 ```sh